philwhiles/frettler/README.md

 1. Instrument - 'guitar', 'banjo', 'mandolin', 'bassguitar' or 'ukelele'
 1. View - 'horizontal' (fretboard view) or 'vertical' (vertical diagram akin to chord charts, which can also display scales)
-1. Root - the note of the scale or chord you want. ie 'C' or 'Ds' - note the 's' indicates a sharp
+1. Root - the note of the scale or chord you want. ie 'C' or 'Ds' or 'Eb' - note the 's' indicates a sharp, the 'b' indicates a flat.
 1. Pattern - for the scale or chord ie 'scale_major' or 'chord_min9'

 ### Optional Arguments - Instrument Commands